coperception/coperception/docs/models.md

 # Models

-For the following tutorial, suppose that we are using `Config` and `criterion` as follows:
+For the following tutorial, suppose that we are using `Config`, `criterion`, and randomly generated data as follows:

 ```python
 from coperception.models.det import *